purenix-org/purenix/docs/quick-start.md

 If something is unclear, you can always take a look at some of our libraries to see exactly how they are packaged, and copy what they do.
 For instance, [`purescript-foldable-traversable`](https://github.com/purenix-org/purescript-foldable-traversable) or [`purescript-maybe`](https://github.com/purenix-org/purescript-maybe).

-Currently, we only have a [temporary package set](https://github.com/purenix-org/temp-package-set).
-This post will explain how to get started with using it.
-There is an [open issue](https://github.com/purenix-org/purenix/issues/36) about creating an actual package set.

 ## Creating a development shell

 The PureNix flake exposes a development shell with tools like [PureScript](https://github.com/purescript/purescript), [Spago](https://github.com/purescript/spago), and PureNix.